SboneloMdluli/ELEN4020-Lab3/README.md

 ```
 e.g python wordcount.py nameOftextFile nameofFolder
 ```
-nameOftextFile is the text file that cointains the text to be proccessed <\br>
-nameofFolder is the folder the output is saved in
+nameOftextFile is the text file that cointains the text to be proccessed <br /> nameofFolder is the folder the output is saved in <br />
 ### Instructions
-The script with mapreduce shall be run first to generate the necessary file needed in the subsequent steps<\br>
+The script with mapreduce shall be run first to generate the necessary file needed in the subsequent steps<br />